akza07/nestjs-workers-and-websocket/README.md

   }
 ```

 Wish you good luck.
-I made this simply for learning purposes where I can learn 3 things at once.
+I made this simply for learning purposes so I can learn 3 things at once.
 1. WebSockets in NestJs
 2. Workers in NestJs
 3. Markdown Syntax to write this `README.md` file. [( I learned using this )](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links)